-As I have already mentioned it was school holidays which wasn’t ideal.
+As I have already mentioned it was school holidays when I visited the Hepburn Bathhouse and Spa which wasn’t ideal.
 It was busy in the bathhouse and sanctuary!
-A complete first world problem but there is something about busy baths – so much nicer when they aren’t so busy.
+A complete first world problem but there is something about busy baths – it is so much nicer when they aren’t so busy.
 I also had recollections of lounge chairs for easy reading but there weren’t any of these.
 Well, there were a couple outside in the 7-degree weather but as you may have expected they were quite empty.

-Onwards and upwards I made sure I visited everything on offer.
+Onwards and upwards I made sure I visited everything on offer at Hepburn Bathhouse and Spa.
 Steam room, salt pool (this was my favourite – so nice and warm and not super salty), hammam room, spa couch (kind of weird metal contraption in a big spa pool that was actually very comfortable) and different temperature pools.
 I was then keen on a rest before doing the same thing again and managed to figure out I could head to the treatment area where they did have cushions etc and read my kindle for a water break.

-Water break over I hit a couple more rooms and then into the slightly odd mixed sex change rooms.
-They have organized this well considering it is mixed sense but you wouldn’t want to be a body-conscious 14-year-old girl in here.
+Water break over I hit a couple more rooms and then into the slightly odd mixed-sex change rooms.
+Hepburn Bathhouse and Spa have organized this well considering it is mixed sense but you wouldn’t want to be a body-conscious 14-year-old girl in here.
 Every facility you could need is on offer but the combined thing is a bit odd.

 6. Hepburn Springs Spa Weekend – Visit the Convent Gallery